Tung Oil vs Linseed Oil (What’s The Main Difference?)

 • To get an even glossy finish on the wood.

-• On outdoor furniture since it can withstand moisture and is mold-resistant.
+• Over outdoor furniture as it can withstand moisture.

 What is Linseed Oil?